datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/README.md

 - Improved acquisition ROI
 - Narrower regional performance gaps

-The real impact is not a metric—it is the shift from assumption-driven decisions to evidence-based strategy.
-That is what creates sustainable advantage.
+The real impact is not a single metric—it is the shift from assumption-driven decisions to evidence-based strategy.
+That shift is what creates sustainable advantage.